wix-incubator/auto-version-switch/README.md

 }
 ```

-This example can be found in the `demo` folder of the module, and can be run using `npm demo`.
+This example can be found in the `demo` folder of the module, and can be run using `npm run demo`.
 Try running the demo,
 using following these steps:

-1. Run the demo using `npm demo`.
+1. Run the demo using `npm run demo`.
 2. Browse to http://localhost:300 and view the "Hello world v1".
 3. Change `version.txt` in the demo folder to be "v2".
 4. Browse to http://localhost:300 and view the "Hello world v2".
 It may not be immediate, as you may